 Chechnya negotiates for release of kidnapped journalists

-The journalists, all based in Chechnya, were seized after they crossed into neighboring Dagestan on Dec.
-24 to cover a raid by Chechen guerrillas on Russian military outposts.
+The reporters, all Chechens, were seized after they crossed into neighboring Dagestan on Dec.
+24 to cover a raid by Chechen guerrillas and Dagestani Muslim fundamentalists on Russian military outposts.

 Despite the end of Chechnya’s two-year independence war with Russia, the region remains plagued by kidnappings and general lawlessness.
 Most cases involve Chechens kidnapping ethnic Russians or foreigners.

-But all of the missing journalists are ethnic Chechens who were apparently taken by Dagestanis as an act of revenge.
+The seven Chechen journalists were apparently taken by Dagestanis as an act of revenge.

-A group calling itself the People’s Volunteer Corps of Dagestan called Russia’s NTV television Dec.
-25 to say it was holding all seven hostages.
-The group said it would only free them in exchange for seven Dagestani police officers taken prisoner Dec.
+A group calling itself the People’s Volunteer Corps of Dagestan called Russia’s NTV television Thursday to claim it was holding all seven newsmen.
+The group said it would free them only in exchange for seven Dagestani police officers taken prisoner Dec.
 24, ITAR-Tass said.
 They are believed to be held in Chechnya.

-Russia and Chechnya signed a peace agreement in May, but it left the issue of Chechnya’s political status unresolved.
+Russia and Chechnya signed a peace agreement in May, but it left Chechnya’s political status unresolved.
 The Muslim republic considers itself fully independent, while Moscow _ which cannot control the situation in Chechnya _ says the region remains part of Russia.